webexpress-framework/WebExpress/doc/development_guide.md

 These attributes may include:

-- Typography: Font styles, sizes, and weights used across the application.
+- **Typography:** Font styles, sizes, and weights used across the application.
-- Iconography: Sets of icons or visual elements tailored to the theme.
+- **Iconography:** Sets of icons or visual elements tailored to the theme.
-- Spacing and Layout: Definitions for padding, margins, and element alignment to ensure consistent spacing across components.
+- **Spacing and layout:** Definitions for padding, margins, and element alignment to ensure consistent spacing across components.
-- Animations and Transitions: Custom animations or transition effects that enhance the user experience while aligning with the theme's aesthetic.
+- **Animations and transitions:** Custom animations or transition effects that enhance the user experience while aligning with the theme's aesthetic.
-- Custom Components: Predefined styles or templates for frequently used UI components like buttons, input fields, or modals.
+- **Custom Components:** Predefined styles or templates for frequently used UI components like buttons, input fields, or modals.

+If a theme is included in the application's assembly, it becomes the default theme automatically.
+Where more than one theme is defined, the system defaults to the first theme it finds.

 The example below demonstrates how a theme can define not only color properties but also additional elements like typography and animations to create a consistent and rich user